Social Service Worker

 Academic Policies & Procedures: May be found under Policies and Procedures.
 Please read and understand the Rights and Responsibilities website.

 Letter to Students

 Dear Social Service Worker Student,

 Welcome to the Social Service Worker (SSW) Program.
-You have worked hard to be accepted into the Social Services Worker Program at Conestoga College and we commend you on your success.
+You have worked hard to be accepted into the Social Service Worker Program at Conestoga College and we commend you on your success.

-This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the Social Services Program.
+This handbook has been prepared to provide further information about academic standards, guidelines and processes specific to the Social Service Worker Program.
 Reading, understanding and following the information in this handbook is an important first step in your continued success in this program and your chosen profession.
-The handbook has been compiled with careful consideration for your personal and professional growth during your two years at the college.
-If you do not understand any of the information in this handbook, please ask the faculty, Program Coordinator or Chair for an explanation.
+The handbook has been compiled with careful consideration for your personal and professional growth during your two years at the College.
+If you do not understand any of the information in this handbook, please ask the Faculty, Program Coordinator, or Chair for an explanation.

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
-The Social Services Worker Program faculty will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.
+The Social Service Worker Program learning team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.

-In addition to the Social Services Program Standards Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.
-The Social Services Program Standards Handbook is a supplement to, but not a replacement for, the Conestoga Student Guide.
+In addition to the Social Service Worker Program Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.
+The Social Service Program Handbook is a supplement to, but not a replacement for, the Conestoga Student Guide.